PragmaTech-GmbH/workshop-datev-coding-festival-2025/slides/lab-3.md

 ## Making Our Application Context Start

+Next challenge: Our application makes HTTP calls during startup to fetch some initial data.

-- Stubbing HTTP responses during the launch of our Spring Context
+- We need to stub HTTP responses during the launch of our Spring Context
 - Introducing a new concept: `ContextInitializer`

 ```java